vladbelous/tinyAVR_gcc_setup/README.md

 being present in Atmel/Microchip's, but not "vanilla" GCC.
 Test if memory-mapped flash actually works.

+*Update*: It appears there's no issue with GCC's device-spec.
+I confirmed the compiler can choose to put constant global objects into flash memory (without needing to specify PROGMEM, etc), and generated code can access it fine with `ld` instructions (instead of `lpm`).
+No special considerations needed, except making sure that `-j .rodata` is supplied to `avr-objcopy` command (which ensures the relevant section of the elf file is included in the final ihex firmware file).

 ## Example of compiler usage:
 Compile and link: